espiox/jts16_complete/README.md

 # openFPGA/Analogue Pocket Combo Cores

 By making some small edits to JSON files it's possible to combine cores created for openFPGA/Analogue Pocket, grouping arcade games together and reducing the number of platforms in your menus.
 Here I'm providing ready-made core combinations as a convenience for other Pocket users.
+For instructions on how to do this yourself, [I wrote a short tutorial](https://github.com/espiox/openfpga-combo-cores/blob/main/Combining-Cores.md).

 Important notes:
-**Please support original core developers where possible** - they do great work making these cores, all I did is shuffle some files around a bit.
+- **Please support original core developers where possible** - they do great work making these cores, all I did is shuffle some files around a bit.
-**Please do not report issues with these cores to original core devs** - if there's an issue with these core combos, create an issue in this GitHub repo and I'll look into it.
+- **Please do not report issues with these cores to original core devs** - if there's an issue with these core combos, create an issue in this GitHub repo and I'll look into it.
-**No ROM files are included** - please don't ask where to get them.
+- **No ROM files are included** - please don't ask where to get them.

 This repo contains the following combo cores: